amirmasoudabdol/Bilbo/docs/doxygen/Classes/classsam_1_1_linear_model_strategy.md

 **Reimplements**: [sam::DataStrategy::genData](/doxygen/Classes/classsam_1_1_data_strategy/#function-gendata)

-Populates the `experiment->measurements` with data based on the parameters specified in `setup`.
+Populates the `experiment->groups_->measurements` with data based on the parameters specified in `setup`.

+Generates the samples

+Generate the error terms if specified

 This is ugly but it should work

-### function genNewObservationsForAllGroups
+### function `genNewObservationsForAllGroups`

 ```cpp
 virtual std::vector< arma::Row< double > > genNewObservationsForAllGroups(